Just-Some-Bots/MusicBot/README.md

 ### Configuration options

 All the configuration is done in 1 main options.txt file that you can find in the config folder.
-The explination is [here](https://github.com/SexualRhinoceros/MusicBot/wiki/Configuration-file "Configuration").
+The explanation is [here](https://github.com/SexualRhinoceros/MusicBot/wiki/Configuration-file "Configuration").

 ### Commands

 The bot is controlled by very easy commands that you enter in the discord chat.
-We have a list of commands on the [wiki](https://github.com/SexualRhinoceros/MusicBot/wiki/Configuration-file "Commands list").
+We have a list of commands on the [wiki](https://github.com/SexualRhinoceros/MusicBot/wiki/Commands-list "Commands list").

 ### Sounds cool, How do I use it?
 Simply download the bot, set the dependencies up, then run `runbot.bat`! (or `run.sh` on mac, `run.py` on linux)